Borrow Money to Fund a Land Purchase

 Tips for Buyers

 Do your homework before buying land.
-You might see the property as a blank slate full of potential, but you don’t want to get in over your head.
+You might see the property as a blank slate full of potential, but it’s easy to get in over your head.

-Closing costs: In addition to a purchase price, you may also have closing costs if you get a loan.
+Closing costs: In addition to a purchase price, you may also have to pay closing costs if you get a loan.
 Look for origination fees, processing fees, credit check costs, appraisal fees, and more.
 Find out how much you’ll pay, and make your final financing decision with those numbers in mind.
-For a relatively inexpensive property, closing costs can amount to a substantial percentage of the purchase price.
+For a relatively inexpensive property, closing costs can add up to a substantial percentage of the purchase price.

 Budget for other costs: Once you own the land, you may be on the hook for additional expenses.
 Review those expenses in addition to any loan payments you’ll make for the land.
 Potential costs include: